Table of Contents:

 More information about watching Livestream via Chromecast: http://blog.livestream.com/blog/2015/4/9/cast-away-with-livestream-and-chromecast

-You must register for a Livestream account to participate in the chat or comment feature of a webcast (see section 7 below).
+You can register for a Livestream account to participate in the chat or comment feature of a webcast, or you may use the chat feature during the live webcast under a Guest name (see sections 7 and 7.3 below).

 After logging into Livestream, find the webcast page by searching for the webcast title.
 Once the webcast is live, click on “Chat with # people…” to submit a comment regarding the webcast content or a technical issue.
-Click “Comment” below the video player to respond to a moderator’s post.
+Click “Comment” below the video player to respond to a moderator’s post or another viewer’s comment.

 Note that the chat function is only available when the video is not maximized to full screen.
 The chat function is not available on Roku or Chromecast.
 The comments section is only available from the Livestream CAC event, Livestream.com, or from a mobile device.